Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 28.5%

-A healthy Amazon profit margin is 15–20%.
-Margins above 25% are strong.
-Below 5% is generally unsustainable.
-The 28.5% median reflects well-selected private label products.
+A healthy Amazon margin sits at 15-20%.
+Above 25% is strong.
+Below 5% is hard to sustain without significant volume.
+The 28.5% median reflects well-chosen private label products after all fees have been accounted for.

 Capital One / Jungle Scout 2024